anpham6/chrome-docs/source/build.rst

   squared.saveAs("index.zip", {
     productionRelease: true, // Ignore local URL rewriting and use actual path
-    productionRelease: "/path/to/wwwroot/", Move non-local assets to server root directory
+    productionRelease: "/path/to/wwwroot/", Move assets outside base directory to server root directory
     productionIncremental: true, // Use cached data when processing transformed files

-    preserveCrossOrigin: true, // Ignore downloading a local copy of assets hosted on other domains
+    preserveCrossOrigin: true, // Ignore locally integrating assets hosted on other domains
     preserveCrossOrigin: { // URLData
       hostname: "docs.github.com",
       pathname: "/repositories"
     },

-    useOriginalHtmlPage: false, // Use browser validated static page output for build
+    useOriginalHtmlPage: false, // Use browser validated in memory static page DOM for build
     useOriginalHtmlPage: "textarea|code", // Ignore tags causing parsing errors

     useUnsafeReplace: "html", // Use when there are no element tags inside comments and <script>
     useUnsafeReplace: "css", // Use when there are no comments or block delimiters inside property values (e.g. "{" "}")
     useUnsafeReplace: true, // Alias for ["html", "css"]

-    stripCommentsAndCDATA: true, // Remove unused code from HTML + non-void tags
+    stripCommentsAndCDATA: true, // Remove unused code and non-void tags from HTML
     stripCommentsAndCDATA: "script|picture", // Additional tags to remove using RegExp group notation

     /* Use when there are parsing errors */
     normalizeHtmlOutput: true, // Escape illegal tags and remove unnecessary trailing spaces
-    normalizeHtmlOutput: "?%", // Tags to ignore using RegExp negated characters (<?php ?> | <%= ejs %>) when escaping
+    normalizeHtmlOutput: "?%", // Tags to ignore using RegExp negated characters when escaping (e.g. <?php ?> | <%= ejs %>)

     escapeReservedCharacters: true, // Escape reserved characters inside attributes (e.g. "<")
     ignoreServerCodeBlocks: ["<%", "%>", "<?php", ";", "<?php", "?>"], // May produce better results with dynamic content (<% %> | <?php ; | <?php ?>)

-    incremental: false, // No cache is used (implicitly is "true")
+    incremental: false, // No cache is used ("true" is implicit)
     incremental: "none", // Will rebuild all assets and use available cache
     incremental: "staging", // Same as "none" but does not use cache
     incremental: "etag", // Will use current file if the ETag is still the same
     incremental: "exists", // Will always use current file if found

     removeInlineStyles: false, // Strip style="" attribute from all elements (useOriginalHtmlPage=false)
     removeUnusedClasses: false, // Selectors without :pseudo-class
-    removeUnusedPseudoClasses: false, // Selectors with :pseudo-class (not recommended with forms :valid and active states :hover) (lowercase only)
+    removeUnusedPseudoClasses: false, // Selectors with :pseudo-class (lowercase only)
     removeUnusedVariables: false, // --custom-variables
     removeUnusedFontFace: false, // @font-face
     removeUnusedKeyframes: false, // @keyframes
     removeUnusedMedia: false, // @media
-    removeUnusedContainer: false, // @container (not recommended)
+    removeUnusedContainer: false, // @container
     removeUnusedSupports: false, // @supports

     /* Styles which are still being used */